mysql -u root -p

 Note: Remember to substitute new_user for your own desired username.

-That’s it, now you have created your own MySQL user and assigned permissions to the same.
+That’s it, now you have created a new MySQL user and assigned permissions to it.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons below or simply leave a reply below.
 Thanks.